abolstery/quickhitch/README.md

 --------

-To run this application run "npm start" in the commandn line.
+To run this application run "npm start" in the command line.

 To create a new route, do the following:
 1. Add "app.use(...)" to app.js, where the other ones are.